TI-99/4A: Expansion

 TI-99 peripherals contain device drivers in ROMs in the hardware.
 When a new peripheral is attached, it is immediately available for any software that wants to use it.
 All device access uses a generic file-based I/O mechanism, allowing new devices to be added without updating software.
 The Peripheral Expansion System can hold two RS-232 cards, for a total of four RS-232 ports and two parallel printer ports.

 The computer supports two cassette drives through a dedicated port, using a custom data format.
 Composite video and audio are output through another port on NTSC-based machines, and combine through an external RF modulator for use with a television.
 PAL-based machines output a more complex YUV signal which is also modulated to UHF externally.

-Two digital joysticks can be connected through a single DE-9 port.
-It is identical to the Atari joystick port, but with incompatible pins.
+Two digital joysticks can be connected through a single DE-9 port - the same as the Atari joystick port, but with incompatible pins.
 Aftermarket adapters allow the use of Atari compatible joysticks.

 TI sold an official 32 KB RAM expansion.
 The memory is not available to all uses.
 For example, an Extended Basic program is restricted to using 24 KB with the remaining 8 KB available for machine code routines.
 The Mini Memory plug-in module contains 4 KB of battery-backed RAM that can be used as a persistent RAM disk or to load a machine-code program.

 Peripheral Expansion Box

 The TI-99/4A can be upgraded via expansion cards added to an eight-slot, external chassis containing its own linear power supply and a full-height 5¼" floppy bay.
 Encased in silver plastic, but made from sheet steel, this is labeled as the Peripheral Expansion System by TI, but usually called the Peripheral Expansion Box or PEB.
 Each card has an LED that blinks or flickers when being accessed by software.
 The section of the power supply that powers the card slots is unregulated.
-Each card has on-board regulators for its own requirements, which reduces power consumption on a partially-loaded PEB, allowing for cards with unusual voltage requirements.
+Each card has on-board regulators for its own requirements, which reduces power consumption on a partially-loaded PEB and allows for cards with unusual voltage requirements.

 The PEB carries an analog sound input on the expansion bus, allowing the Speech Synthesizer's audio to be carried through the console to the monitor.
 The audio is also carried through the ribbon cable to the PEB, both allowing the relocation of the Speech Synthesizer to the PEB and the possibility of audio cards offering more features than the console's built-in sound.
 No official cards from TI do this.